microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 !["Secure mode" - Front End Architecture](../images/secure-deploy-frontend-architecture.png)

-## Back End Service Architecture
+## Back end service architecture

-Back-end processing handles processing of your private data, performs document extraction and enrichment leveraging Azure AI Services, and performs embedding and indexing leveraging Azure OpenAI and Azure AI Search.
-All public network access to the backend processing system is disallowed including the Azure Portal.
+Back-end processing handles processing of your private data, performs document extraction and enrichment leveraging Azure AI services, and performs embedding and indexing leveraging Azure OpenAI and Azure AI Search.
+All public network access to the back-end processing system is disallowed including the Azure Portal.
 Data can be loaded into the secured process in two ways:

 * Through the Information Assistant Content Management UX feature
 * Data can be added to the Azure Storage Account from a device that is on a virtual network peered to the Information Assistant virtual network

-All of the services in the back-end are integrated through private endpoints ensuring that traffic is sent over the private network where private DNS zones resolve names to private vNet IP addresses as illustrated in the following diagram:
+All of the services in the back-end are integrated through private endpoints ensuring that traffic is sent over the private network where private DNS zones resolve names to private VNet IP addresses as illustrated in the following diagram:

 !["Secure mode" - Function Architecture](../images/secure-deploy-function-architecture.png)

-### Private virtual network and endpoint Architecture
+### Private virtual network and endpoint architecture

-The tables below contains additional details on Private Endpoints and Private Links.
-A Private Link provides access to services over the Private Endpoint network interface.
-Private Endpoint uses a private IP address from your virtual network.
+The tables below contains additional details on private endpoints and Private Links.
+A Private Link provides access to services over the private endpoint network interface.
+Private endpoint uses a private IP address from your virtual network.
 Traffic between your virtual network and the service that you're accessing travels across the Azure network backbone.
 As a result, you no longer access the service over a public endpoint, effectively reducing exposure and enhancing security.

-#### Information Assistant Virtual Network Configuration for Azure Commercial
+#### Information Assistant virtual network configuration for Azure Commercial

 Information Assistant Virtual Network CIDR: x.x.x0/24